 No, this expanding soap experiment should only be done using Ivory soap.
 The high air content in the Ivory brand is what makes the experiment work.
 If you use a different brand, your soap may not expand, and could even smoke and burn and ruin your microwave.

 There’s no fear of that happening if you use Ivory bar soap.

-Today, I’m going to show you how you can do the Ivory experiment at your house or in your classroom, and at the end of the post, I’ll suggest a few ways to use your soapy results.
+Let me show you how you can do this experiment at home or in your classroom, and at the end of the post, I’ll suggest a few ways to use your fluffy, soapy results.

 You’ll need 3 things to conduct the Ivory Soap Microwave Experiment:

 For your convenience, this post contains affiliate links.

 - bar of ivory soap (do not try this with any other brand of soap)

 - microwaveable dinner plate

 Before you begin, you can take a few minutes to let the children examine the bar of soap.
 Use descriptive words as you take turns holding it, feeling it and smelling it.